 - Mix well together and marinate for a few minutes before assembly.

-- To assemble salad, place halloumi on serving plate, pile chopped beetroot on top, scatter sliced red onions and then drizzle with pomegranate glaze.
+- To assemble salad, place halloumi on serving plate, pile chopped beetroot on top, scatter sliced red onions and then drizzle with pomegranate molasses.

 - Sprinkle with toasted pistachio, coriander leaves and serve.